Editor’s note: This blog post was last updated on by

 Royal Caribbean and P&O Cruises offer regular sample sailings from ports including Sydney, Brisbane, Melbourne and Fremantle.
 Prices for sampler cruises with P&O and Royal Caribbean start from just AUS$399pp for a 2-night sailing, making them an affordable option for weekend cruise-goers.

 Tips & Advice for Short Break and Taster Cruises

-Whether you want to explore never-before-seen destinations or simply getaway from it all, a short break or sampler cruise is the perfect way to enjoy a flexible and affordable cruise holiday.
-To help you make the most of a short cruise holiday, here’s some hints and tips on how to enjoy your holiday to the fullest.
+Whether you want to explore never-before-seen destinations or simply get away from it all, a short break or sampler cruise is the perfect way to enjoy a flexible and affordable cruise holiday.
+To help you make the most of a short cruise holiday, here are some hints and tips on how to enjoy your holiday to the fullest.

 Don’t Lie In: Unless you’re on-board to relax and unwind, don’t lie in during a short break or taster cruise.
 With so much to see and do aboard each vessel, it would be a shame to waste precious time sleeping.
 Wake early, enjoy a good breakfast and get ready for an unforgettable day on the high seas.

 Consider the Pros and Cons of Cruising: A short or sampler cruise is the perfect time to consider just how right a cruise holiday is for you, so take some time to weigh up the pros and cons of cruising whilst you’re aboard.
 Think about what you like and dislike about cruising, and try to decide how likely you’d be to book a longer cruise in the future.